alanvardy/ex_dokku/README.md

 - Using Ecto and Postgres
 - Using a Digital Ocean style Dokku server setup

 I am testing this setup on Manjaro Linux.
+I am neither a member of, nor affiliated with the Dokku team.
+Use this library at your own risk.

 ## Installation